 - You get 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases.

 Negotiate A Severance Package: Never quit your job, get laid off instead if you want to move on.
 Negotiating a severance package provided me with six years worth of living expenses to help me focus on my online media business.
 Check out my book, How To Engineer Your Layoff: Make A Small Fortune By Saying Good-bye.
-It’s in its 2nd edition for 2017 with 50 more pages of great severance negotiation strategies and real life profiles.
+It’s in its 3rd edition for 2019 with even more pages, chapters, tips, and resources of great severance negotiation strategies and real life profiles.